Written by Stalac-Tate

 But what about the cave?
 Can the Cave of the Mounds be a good habitat?
 YES!
 However, it’s not a good habitat for the usual cave dwellers like bats, spiders, bears, bugs, or worms.
 Instead, we have springtails.
 They are tiny hexapods, smaller than an insect, that eats the bacteria in the still ponds of water we have.
 They make their way into the cave the same way water and air get in, through the cracks in the limestone.
 There is no natural entrance to the Cave of the Mounds, so Springtails are the only creature you will find.
 You will have to look closely as they are about the size of a spec of dust or grain of salt.

-Come to Cave of the Mounds and see if you can observe any of our animal friends in their habitat.
+Come to Cave of the Mounds and see if you can observe any of our animal friends in their habitat on your own habitat hike.
 As you explore, please remember:

 - Be respectful of both plants and animals